Route network simplification for transport planning

 Figure 1: Vector (top) and raster (bottom) visualisations of route network results in the Propensity to Cycle Tool.
 Note that it is not clear from the visualisation that the corridor shown in the right hand figures (Armley Road corridor) has greater flow than the corridor shown in the left (Otley Road).
 Note also the visual artefacts such as ‘staircase’ effects and overlapping values resulting from parallel lines along Armley Road (right panel).
 Source: open access Propensity to Cycle Tool results available at www.pct.bike.

-In this paper, we use “simplification” to mean reducing the complexity of geometries representing transport networks by aggregating multiple parallel or braided lines into a single centreline while preserving the network’s spatial structure and connectivity.
-See Figure 2 for method-level examples and Figure 3 for a city-centre application.
+In this paper, “simplification” means reducing the complexity of geometries representing transport networks by aggregating multiple parallel or braided lines into a single centreline while preserving the network’s spatial structure and connectivity.
+Two key elements of this simplification process are replacing 2 or more parallel lines with a single line and converting complex intersections (e.g. a roundabout) into a single node.
+Both of these are illustrated in Figure 2 for method-level examples and Figure 3 for a city-centre application (see the Methods appendix for details).

 3 Data and Methods